seanpmaxwell/overnight/README.md

 ## What is it

 This is an easy tool for removing boilerplate code around json-web-tokens (jwt).
-You can get your token strings and middleware with just one line of code. @overnightJS/core is a clean simple library to add TypeScript decorators for methods meant to call Express routes. @overnightjs/jwt does not require
+You can get your token strings and middleware with just one line of code. @overnightJS/core is a sister library to add TypeScript decorators for methods meant to call Express routes. @overnightjs/jwt does not require
 @overnightjs/core but they do work beautifully together.

 ## Features
-* `jwt` and `jwtmiddleware` libraries which can pull the secret-string and expiration-time directly from the environment variables.
+* `jwt` and `jwtmiddleware` functions which can pull the secret-string and expiration-time directly from the environment variables.
 * `JwtHandler` class which can be passed a secret and expiration time if you wish to set those from your code instead of the environment variables.